 The Core Portfolios and Momentum Portfolios associated with TradeKing Advisors were introduced in May 2014 (though Ibbotson has a 35-year track record).
 The Momentum Portfolios and an add-on feature to the Core Portfolios (RiskAssist) are no longer being offered to new clients as of December 2016.

-As TradeKing is continually looking for ways to improve the customer experience, so changes may be made in how information is presented in the coming months, including information on each portfolio's performance (the number one question potential clients ask about the portfolios).
+As TradeKing is continually improves the customer experience, changes may be made in how information is presented in the coming months, including information on each portfolio's performance (the number one question potential clients ask about the portfolios).
 For example, the minimum balance to establish a Core Portfolio account has dropped from $5,000 to $500 (Ally has a $100 minimum).

 Here's the skinny on TradeKing Advisor's professionally managed portfolios (past):